-Dredged area (DRGARE) Geo object: (A) Attributes: DRVAL1 - depth of dredging or control depth depth of dredging or control depth (if different to DRVAL1) DRVAL2 -NOBJNM OBJNAM QUASOU -10 - maintained depth 11 - not regularly maintained If encoded, the value of QUASOU must be one of the above RESTRN SOUACC see use of M\QUAL (clause 2.2.3.1) TECSOU VERDAT date of dredging (e.g. Dredged in 1995) NINFOM - date of dredging in national language (e.g. Dragué en 1995)
+Geo object: Dredged area (DRGARE) (A)

+Attributes: DRVAL1 - depth of dredging.

+DRVAL2 - depth of dredging (if different to DRVAL1).

+NOBJNM OBJNAM

+QUASOU - 10 - maintained depth.

+11 - not regularly maintained.

+If encoded, the value of QUASOU must be one of the above.

+RESTRN

+SOUACC - see use of M_QUAL (clause 2.2.3.1).

+TECSOU VERDAT INFORM NINFOM

+SORDAT - date of dredging or last control survey.